 Outside of the city centre, Canberra is planned around a series of town centres – Woden, Tuggeranong, Belconnen and Gungahlin.
 Each has its own group of satellite suburbs and comes complete with a major shopping centre, schools and community facilities.
 There are also smaller suburban shopping centres and local schools.
-Queanbeyan, which is located across the border, is considered a part of the Canberra, ACT region.
+Queanbeyan, which is located across the border, is close to Canberra and boasts it’s own facilities.

 Factors such as how close you want to be to the city centre, how close you want to be to work, and how much you want to pay in rent are all good things to think about when deciding which suburb to live in.

 You may also wish to pre-book inspections so that if you arrive and are staying in temporary accommodation you will be able to immediately start inspecting properties.

 Canberra’s rental market is competitive and pricey compared to other parts of Australia.
 It can be difficult to come to Canberra in early/mid January and find a place to live.
 To be best prepared: